SINTEF/dlite/doc/user_guide/environment_variables.md

 root (if DLITE_USE_BUILD_ROOT is not set) or build directory (if DLITE_USE_BUILD_ROOT is set).

+  - **DLITE_PKG_ROOT**: With Python, this is the root directory of the installed DLite python package.
+Without Python, this is the same as DLITE_ROOT.

   - **DLITE_STORAGE_PLUGIN_DIRS**: Search path for DLite storage plugins.
     The paths are separated by ";" on Windows and ":" on Linux.